Summer Holiday Children Arrangements9th May 2022

 Disputes Over Taking Children On Holiday

-Summer holiday children arrangements are always a big area of dispute for separated or divorced parents.
-But Covid19 has made the issue even more complex and stressful.
+Summer holiday children arrangements are always a big area of dispute for separated or divorced parents and over the last two years, Covid19 has made the issue even more complex and stressful.

 Can I Stop My Former Partner From Taking My Children Abroad?

 Taking a child abroad requires the permission of both parents (and/or anyone else with parental responsibility).
 The child’s mother will automatically have parental responsibility.
 The father will have parental responsibility if:

 - he was married to the mother at the time of (or after) the birth

 - his name is on the child’s birth certificate

 - a court granted a Parental Responsibility Order

 - he obtained a Parental Responsibility Agreement from the mother.